A Guide to Minimum Wage in India in 2023

 22,744 |

-Is there a non-compliance penalty?
+Is there a penalty for non-compliance?

 It is important that companies are compliant with the wage norms stipulated by the respective state government and industry body.
 Inspections are likely to be more stringent on companies with foreign investment, especially in the event of any labor unrest.